Canon 77D vs 300D

 - More heavily discounted: Has been around for much longer (launched in August 2003).

-If the count of relative strengths (bullet points above) is taken as a measure, the 77D is the clear winner of the match-up (22 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 77D is the clear winner of the match-up (23 : 2 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 77D or the 300D perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.